-The number of touring bikes on the market – that is, bicycles built to serve the specific needs of cycle travellers – can be bewildering.
-So it’s no surprise that the most frequently-asked question I get asked through this blog is some variation of this:
+The vast range of touring bikes on the market can be bewildering.
+So it’s no surprise that the single most frequently-asked question I get asked through this blog is some variation of this:

 “Help!
 Which touring bike should I buy?”